Onesso/Rent-Right-ui/README.md

 on the profilePage is where we have the logout buttton, where by instead of deleteing the localstorage we are going to set the updateUser(AuthContext funtction) to null; throught this logic, the function will run in the AuthContxet and set to localStorage to a null.

 we are going to use the state (currentUser) from the AuthProvider to display the logged in userinformation in the profilePage

+# Building the Contact us page

+something intresting you can not give your className div as Map it will break the layout

+here is the dign https://i.pinimg.com/1200x/8d/e1/94/8de1942f8e0eed447eeb3e0de5698233.jpg

+i have suffered trying to make the page scrollable.

+from my style at this point; this is how to make a page scroll.